eXascaleInfolab/orbits/README.md

 ```

 -**Results**: The accuracy results will be added for each scenario to `Plots/precision/../error/results/values`.
 The runtime results will be added for each scenario to `Plots/runtime/../results/`
-- **Warning**: The full test suite with the default setup will take a sizeable amount of time to run (~30 hours depending on the hardware) and will produce up to 20GB of output files with all recovered data and plots.
+-**Warning**: The full test suite with the default setup will take a sizeable amount of time to run (~30 hours depending on the hardware) and will produce up to 20GB of output files with all recovered data and plots.

 ## Benchmark customization (Optional)